CodingTumbleweed/blog/_posts/2019/2019-05-31-bag-of-words-under-the-hood.md

 ### TF-IDF

-The problem with above approach is that words with highly frequency tend to hold more weight, even if they are not that relevant, for example, there can be a domain specific word that's highly frequent in domain related document but it's non relevant in all other documents' context.
+The problem with above approach is that words with highly frequency tend to hold more weight, even if they are not that relevant, for example, words like ***seen***, ***asked*** and ***went*** are pretty common in news articles and if you were to build news recommendation system where these words are given more weight, your system would recommend.
+Here the system would recommend articles with these words in them.
+This is not something you want.
+On the other side, model where more weight is given to low frequency words like ***soccer***, ***president*** and ***Jurassic***, articles containing these words would be recommended and users are lot more likely to open them.
+This can be achieved by using TF-IDF vectorization.
 Here

 **TF** stands for *term frequency*.
 It's a frequency for a term in some document.